QuTech-Delft/OpenQL/docs/developer/passes.rst

  - ``ql::pmgr::pass_types::ProgramTransformation`` for old-IR passes that
    transform the complete program in one go;
  - ``ql::pmgr::pass_types::KernelTransformation`` for old-IR passes that
-   transform one kernel at a time; or
+   transform one kernel at a time;
- - ``ql::pmgr::pass_types::ProgramAnalysis`` for old-IR passes that analyze the complete program in one go.
+ - ``ql::pmgr::pass_types::ProgramAnalysis`` for old-IR passes that analyze the complete program in one go; or
+ - ``ql::pmgr::pass_types::KernelAnalysis`` for old-IR passes that analyze one kernel at a time.

 Note that there is currently no difference between the ``*Transformation`` and ``*Analysis`` passes, because there is currently no good way to guarantee